AniketDGiri/recipe-store/README.md

-# recipe-store
+# Movie-Store
-This is a web app for providing one stop solution for all food recipes
+This is a web app for provides one-stop solution for all movies